ricardovm/query-repository/README.md

 A Java library that simplifies working with JPA Criteria API by providing a fluent, type-safe interface for building and executing JPA queries.

+This is still a work in progress, but this release is already usable and provides a good starting point for building JPA repositories with a focus on type safety and ease of use.

 ## Features

 - Type-safe query building with method references